JST1703/scc/src/doc.md

 This component always goes with the component squareExercise as the example to follow.

+##### TextExecise

+simple text exercise where the answer is of the form of a small input field from the user.

 ##### YN

 This component is a single Yes or No question, which the user must solve.